Granton

 Granton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Granton's dwelling structure, as per the latest Census, consisted of 97.1% houses and 2.9% other dwellings.
-In comparison, Hobart metro had 85.3% houses and 14.7% other dwellings.
-Home ownership in Granton was 36.2%, with mortgaged dwellings at 55.3% and rented ones at 8.5%.
-The median monthly mortgage repayment in Granton was $1,671, higher than Hobart metro's $1,517.
-The median weekly rent in Granton was $330, compared to Hobart metro's $350.
-Nationally, Granton's mortgage repayments were lower at $1,671 versus Australia's average of $1,863, and rents were also lower at $330 compared to the national figure of $375.
+Granton's dwelling structures, as per the latest Census, consisted of 97.1% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Hobart metro had 85.3% houses and 14.7% other dwellings.
+Home ownership in Granton was 36.2%, aligning with Hobart metro's figure.
+Mortgaged dwellings made up 55.3%, while rented dwellings were at 8.5%.
+The median monthly mortgage repayment in Granton was $1,671, higher than Hobart metro's average of $1,517.
+Median weekly rent in Granton was $330, compared to $350 in Hobart metro.
+Nationally, Granton's mortgage repayments were lower at $1,671 versus Australia's average of $1,863, and rents were substantially lower at $330 compared to the national figure of $375.

 Frequently Asked Questions - Housing